Chemical (in)homogeneity and atomic diffusion in the open cluster M67: Analysis and results

 The final adopted stellar atmospheric parameters of our program stars, as well as the data for the solar twin Y1194 and the Sun and their parameters as a reference point, are listed in Table \ref{t:para}.
 The adopted uncertainties in the stellar parameters were calculated using the method described by \citet{eps10} and \citet{ben14}, which accounts for the co-variances between changes in the stellar parameters and the differential iron abundances.
 High precision was achieved due to the high quality spectra and the strictly line-by-line differential method, which greatly reduces the systematic errors from atomic line data, shortcomings in the 1D LTE modelling of the stellar atmospheres and spectral line formation (see, e.g., \citealp{asp09}).
 In this study, we are able to reproduce the results for the solar twin Y1194 as in our previous study \citep{liu16b}.
 In addition, we repeated the whole analysis by choosing a typical sub-giant star (Y923) and a typical turn-off star (Y1388) as a reference, respectively.
 The results are essentially the same with slightly different uncertainties and do not change our final results and conclusion.
 Since the parameters of the Sun are closer to both turn-off and sub-giant stars, leading to the results with slightly smaller uncertainties, we choose the Sun as the reference star in the following analyses.
 We note that the overall metallicities of the sub-giant stars are higher than that of the turn-off stars by more than 0.1 dex.
 We Also note that the turn-off star Y2235 has a higher metallicity, when compared to the other two other turn-off stars.
 Detailed discussion on this "outlier" is presented in the Section\,\ref{sect:abunTO}.

 We compared the stellar parameters derived from this study to several previous spectroscopic studies for the stars in common.
 Our turn-off star Y1388 has been studied in \citet{gao18} and our sub-giant star Y1844 in the two studies \citep{gao18,sou18}.
 For both stars, our results agree well with the previous studies in terms of T$_{\rm eff}$ and $\log g$ with consideration of the estimated errors.
-The metallicity ([Fe/H]) for Y1388 in this study is higher than that from \citet{gao18} by $\approx$ 0.07 dex, while [Fe/H] for Y1844 in this study is higher by $\approx$ 0.08 dex and 0.05 dex then that from \citet{gao18} and \citet{sou18}, respectively.
+The metallicity ([Fe/H]) for Y1388 in this study is higher than that from \citet{gao18} by $\approx$ 0.07 dex, while [Fe/H] for Y1844 in this study is higher by $\approx$ 0.08 dex and 0.05 dex than that from \citet{gao18} and \citet{sou18}, respectively.
 The differences in [Fe/H] are most likely due to a zero-point offset, which has essentially little impact to the conclusion.
-We note that our results have precision about $2 - 3$ times better than the previous studies, mainly because our spectra have higher resolution (especially when compared to APOGEE spectra), as well as higher signal-to-noise ratios ($250 - 300$ in this study; $50 - 150$ in previous studies).
+As mentioned in the Introduction, we have achieved our goal of obtaining precision 2 - 3 times better than the previous studies, mainly because our spectra have higher resolution (especially when compared to APOGEE spectra), as well as higher signal-to-noise ratios ($250 - 300$ in this study; $50 - 150$ in previous studies).